 All staff involved in the incident should read and sign the completed paperwork to indicate their agreement of content.
-The HTC form is then inserted in the bound physical intervention book stored in the Nurture room

-The number generated from the completion of the form in the front of the Hold Till Calm book must be written on top of the Hold Till Calm form.
 On the same day of the incident staff should log the outline of the incident on to CPOMs, ensuring all relevant staff are alerted.